w3c/wot-cg/Tutorials/whatiswot/11-Applications in Smart Homes and Smart Cities/README.md

 - A common pattern involves using a controller, locally and/or remotely, to interact with devices on the home network by consuming the Thing Description.

-- Devices are represented by TDs and act as servers, responding to commands from client controllers (for example, smartphones) for actions such as reading sensor values or activating devices.
+- Devices are represented by TDs and act as servers, responding to commands from client controllers (for example, smartphones) for actions such as reading sensor values or actuating devices.

 **Graphic:** `TD of the house transitions into a phone interface (controller) demonstrating interactions with different devices`